 Phase Two: Coordinating The Ideas

-Once you’ve gotten a solid idea of how the kitchen will look mechanically, it’s time to create the dazzling aesthetic you’re aiming for.
+Once you’ve got a solid idea of how the kitchen will look mechanically, it’s time to create the dazzling aesthetic you’re aiming for.
 This part is all about materials, colors, patterns… you’re working with the style portion here.
 You want to coordinate your ideas for the decor with the way you want the kitchen to be laid out.

 Phase Three: Getting A Contractor